 Schengen Visa validity varies but usually permits a 90-day stay within a 180-day period.

 The 90/180 rule means you can't exceed 90 days in the Schengen Area within any 180-day timeframe.

 Travelers must exit before the visa's expiration date to avoid legal issues.

 Thanks to something called the Schengen Agreement, international tourists, nomads, adventures, and all of the above, can visit any one of the 27 Schengen Member States with a little something called the Schengen Visa.

-Understanding the Schengen Visa types and validity period will help you get the most out of your trip to the Schengen Area.
-Also, it's important to understand the legal boundaries of your Schengen Visa before traveling.
-Let's be honest, no one wants to be deported because they misunderstood the validity or duration date of their Schengen Visa.
+Understanding the types of Schengen visas and validity period will help you get the most out of your trip to the Schengen Area.

 A Uniform Schengen Visa is a travel permit that allows you to travel to one of the Schengen Member States for a specific duration and purpose.
 Furthermore, holders of the USV are only allowed to visit the Schengen Zone for a maximum of 90 days within a 180 day period (6 months) - this is known as the 90/180 day Schengen rule.